-- You do not drive and park near campus as part of your alternative commute, nor do you park at the VA Hospital or at off-campus Stanford parking lots and property.
+- You do not drive alone and park near campus as part of your alternative commute, nor do you park at the VA Hospital, Stanford Health Care, or at off-campus Stanford parking lots and properties.

-- You do not live in on-campus student housing or Olmsted Staff Rental Housing (including leased housing for Stanford coaches, faculty, and staff), and are within typical commuting range.
+- Main campus commuters: You do not live in on-campus student housing or Olmsted Staff Rental Housing (including leased housing for Stanford coaches, faculty, and staff), and are within typical commuting range.

-- You are actively employed at Stanford's main campus or Stanford Redwood City (when it opens in 2019), or you are a postdoc or registered student (students only qualify for registered quarters: minimum of 8 units for undergraduates and 6 units or TGR status for graduate students).
+- You are actively employed at Stanford's campus (main campus or Stanford Redwood City), or you are a postdoctoral scholar or registered student (students only qualify for registered quarters: minimum of 8 units for undergraduates and 6 units or TGR status for graduate students).

-- You will be physically commuting to Stanford on a weekly basis for the duration of your Commute Club membership.
+- You are physically commuting to Stanford on a weekly basis.

 - You would be required to purchase a Stanford parking permit if you were to park at your place of work or study.

 - You are not an evening- or night-shift employee.

-- You agree not to use any Stanford parking permit (except daily permits, a carpool permit, vanpool permit, SH permit, or service vehicle permit, if applicable) during the time you are registered as a Commute Club member.
+- You agree not to use any Stanford parking permit except a daily permit, department service vehicle permits, and SH permits, if applicable.

-Please note that anyone whose principal place of work is at the VA Hospital, SLAC, or any other worksite that does not participate in Stanford's parking permit system or that does not have an arrangement with P&TS, is not eligible for the Commute Club.
-Selected buildings on Welch Road are eligible for the Commute Club through a pilot program if they meet all other eligibility requirements.
+Please note that anyone whose principal place of work is at the VA Hospital, SLAC, or any other worksite that does not participate in Stanford's parking permit system or that does not have an arrangement with Stanford Transportation, is not eligible for these programs.
+Selected buildings on Welch Road are eligible for the commuter programs through a pilot program if they meet all other eligibility requirements.
 For questions about eligibility, send an email to firstname.lastname@example.org.

-Residents of the faculty/staff leaseholder areas (designated areas only), Stanford West, and Oak Creek are eligible for the Commute Club, assuming they meet all other eligibility requirements.
+Residents of the faculty/staff leaseholder areas (designated areas only), Stanford West, and Oak Creek are eligible for commuter programs, assuming they meet all other eligibility requirements.